 The existing ISWMS diverts a very sizable portion of waste from landfill disposal.
-In fact the CIWMA was one of just a few planning areas in 2000 and 2002 to meet or exceed the State of Iowa's 50% waste diversion goal.
+In fact the CIWMA was one of just a few planning areas in 2000 and 2002 to meet or exceed the State of lowa's 50% waste diversion goal.
 In October of 2002, ISOSWO presented both the Boone County Landfill and the City of Ames with awards recognizing the proactive operations of these facilities.
+In past years the planning area has diverted almost 55% of its waste from landfills.

-Key improvements and enhancements have been made to many of the components of the CIWMA ISWMS over the past three years to ensure that the system continues to pro-actively meet the needs of its jurisdiction.
+Key improvements and enhancements have been made to many of the components of the CIWMA ISWMS over the past five years to ensure that the system continues to pro-actively meet the needs of its jurisdiction.
 These include:

-- Continued upgrades to the Ames Resource Recovery Plant to reduce the amount of residue generated by the processing system which requires landfill disposal. - Extensive development of a comprehensive public education and awareness program. - Continued facility improvements at the Boone County Recycling Center in Boone which have increased material processing efficiencies and made the drop-off recycling areas more user friendly.
-These ongoing improvements were identified through the Boone County Recycling Infrastructure Investment Study conducted in 1999-2000. - Continued improvements at the landfill and yard waste processing facility at the Boone County Landfill.
+- Continued upgrades to the Ames Resource Recovery Plant to reduce the amount of residue generated by the processing system which requires landfill disposal. - Continued extensive development of a comprehensive public education and awareness program. - Continued facility improvements at the Boone County Recycling Center in Boone which have increased material processing efficiencies and made the drop-off recycling areas more user friendly.
+The facility now accepts single-stream recyclables from collection routes. - Continued improvements at the landfill and yard waste processing facility at the Boone County Landfill.
 These facilities are more accessible and user friendly.
 Customer use of these facilities continue to grow. - Continued emphasis on, and enhancement of, the Landfill's storm water and erosion control system.
 This was undertaken in conjunction with an extensive erosion control program that has been very successful. - Continued enhancement of appliance acceptance programs operated by the City of Ames and the Boone County Landfill to address appliance disposal needs. - Continued enhancement of the Keep Boone County Beautiful program. - Continued development of a watershed protection program.

 The current system costs associated with the area's ISWMS are quite reasonable given the significant amount of landfill diversion achieved.
-Tipping fees at area waste management and recycling facilities in FY2009 ranged from \$0.00 per ton (Boone County Recycling Center) to \$28.00 per ton (Boone County Landfill) to \$52.75 per ton (Ames Resource Recovery Plant.)
-Per-capita assessments ranged from \$5.00 (Boone County Landfill) to \$10.50 Ames Resource Recovery Plant).
+Tipping fees at area waste management and recycling facilities in FY2009 ranged from \$0.00 per ton (Boone County Recycling Center) to \$30.00 per ton (Boone County Landfill) to \$52.75 per ton (Ames Resource Recovery Plant.)
+Percapita assessments ranged from \$5.00 (Boone County Landfill) to \$9.10 (Ames Resource Recovery Plant).
+Recovery Plant).
+Rates have been relatively static the past several years.

 MSW Composting: The issue of MSW composting is one that receives ongoing attention throughout the United States.
 The CIWMA undertook a preliminary assessment of the technical and cost feasibility of this technology in conjunction with the 2002 Plan Update.
 That study indicated that the feasibility of MSW composting was hampered due to poor and/or non-existent markets for MSW compost.
-Staff have monitored this subject and have found nothing to indicate any progress in developing markets.
+Staff have continued to monitor this subject and have found nothing to indicate any progress in developing markets.